 Summary, Scope, and Responsibilities

-Restorative Practices Advisors (RPAs) serve a resource on campus to students and student groups in the areas of mediation and restorative practices.
+Restorative Practices Advisors (RPAs) serve as a resource on campus to students and student groups in the areas of conflict mediation and restorative practices.
 RPAs proactively provide education and outreach to the Bates community, seeking to engage students, faculty, and staff in meaningful conversations that will strive to build community and establish mutual respect.
 These educational programs will have the overarching goal of helping individuals and communities develop the capacity to communicate effectively and work through conflicts as they arise.
-RPAs also serve as resources to students and student groups who may be experiencing conflict.
+RPAs also serve as resources to students and student groups who may be experiencing conflict, or moving through a student misconduct resolution process through the Office of Community Standards.
 RPAs facilitate mediations and restorative circles and conferences for student conflicts.
-RPAs report to the Director of Residence Life and Community Standards.
+RPAs report to the Assistant Dean of Community Standards.

 The Basics